 They will help de puff the bags under your eyes, for a smoother surface to apply makeup.

-Before I wash my face, while I am making coffee/brushing my teeth/picking out clothes/doing my hair, I stick on the under eye patches.
+Before I wash my face, while I am making coffee, brushing my teeth, etc. I stick on these under eye patches.
 It’s best to try and leave them on for at least 20 minutes if possible, but even 5 or 10 minutes is great.
-I never think I’m going to have five extra minutes in the morning, but I find that if I stick these on before I make coffee, by the time I’m done with that and brushing my teeth it’s been at least five minutes.
-I can’t figure out why they work SO well, but I’ll gladly take the results without thinking about it too much.

 Then I wash my face and do my normal morning routine.
 I use a moisturizing eye cream in the a.m. to get that area hydrated for a long day and prepped for makeup.

 You’ll need a peach correcting cream to counteract the dark circles.
 Dab this under your eyes, only on the dark circles.
 Gently pat it in.